-Whether it’s for the holidays, a special occasion, or any other reason, sending gift cards is a great way to reward or reimburse family, friends, or customers.
-See how ShippingEasy makes sending gift orders super simple.
-However, unlike digital transfers or credits, a gift card can be lost, misplaced, or mis-delivered and there’s often no way to recover it.
+Sending gift cards is a great way to reward or reimburse family, friends, or customers.
+Whether it’s for the holidays, a special occasion, or any other reason.
+Though, unlike digital transfers or credits, a gift card can be lost, misplaced, or mis-delivered.
+And there’s often no way to recover it.

-UPS will mail gift cards, does not reimburse or insure them.
-A direct quote from their tariff page says:
+- UPS: UPS will mail gift cards, but does not reimburse or insure them.
+The UPS Terms and Conditions say: